savaslabs/savaslabs.github.io/_posts/2016-11-10-composer-mailchimp-subscriptions-v3-api.md

 By taking advantage of the modern PHP ecosystem built on reusable Composer managed packages, we can easily build or adapt a custom module to subscribe users to mailing lists without the MailChimp contributed module.

-Lastly, a special thanks to Thinkshout for their hard work maintaining the MailChimp module and creating the library, on which this approach depends!
+Lastly, a special thanks to [ThinkShout](https://thinkshout.com/) for their hard work maintaining the MailChimp module and creating the library, on which this approach depends!